Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 The maximum principal stress is given by:

-Welded Joints: Welding is a joining process of metallic parts by heating to a suitable temperature with or without the application of pressure and with or without of filler metal.
+Welded Joints: Welding is a joining process of metallic parts by heating to a suitable temperature with or without the application of pressure and with or without filler metal.

 The following two methods can reduce the residual stresses:

-• Preheating of the weld area to retard cooling rate of the metal in the vicinity of the joint
+• Preheating of the weld area to retard the cooling rate of the metal in the vicinity of the joint

-• Stress relieving of weld area by using proper heat treatment such as normalizing and annealing in temperature range of 550 to 675°C.
+• Stress relieving of weld area by using proper heat treatment such as normalizing and annealing in the temperature range of 550 to 675°C.

-Strength of Butt welds: A butt welded joint, subjected to tensile force P, is shown in figure:
+Strength of Butt welds: A butt welded joint, subjected to tensile force P, is shown in the figure:

 Strength of parallel fillet welds: A parallel fillet weld subjected to a tensile force P is shown in the figure: